devlinjunker/shell/README.md

 See the following directories for setup/installing custom commands and prompts for a new user/computer.

 ### ZSH:
-After OSX updated to default to ZSH, cleaned up my custom scripts in [ZSH README](./zsh)
+After OSX updated to default to ZSH, cleaned up my custom scripts, see more notes in the [ZSH README](./zsh)
 - Remind Script
 - Custom Alias Files
 - Custom Prompt or OhMyZSH Theme